A group of three students with backpacks walks through a college campus.

 What is the difference between a student and a secured credit card?

-Student credit cards and secured credit cards are two popular types of credit cards that might seem similar at first glance.
-Both can help you build credit with responsible use1, both offer rewards for making purchases, and both are usually available to applicants without a credit history.
-However, there’s a major distinction between a student credit card vs. a secured credit card: secured cards require you to pay a deposit upfront, while student credit cards do not.
-This deposit acts as collateral that “secures” the card and determines your initial credit limit.
-For example, with Discover, your credit line will equal your deposit amount, starting at $200.2 With a student credit card, like Discover It® Student Cash Back, there’s no need to pay an upfront deposit — but you can still earn great benefits, as we’ll explore later in this guide.
+This deposit acts as collateral that “secures” the card balance will be paid and determines your initial credit limit.
+For example, with Discover, your credit line will equal your deposit amount, starting at $200.2 With a student credit card, like Discover It® Student Cash Back, there’s no need to pay an upfront deposit—but you can still earn great benefits, as we’ll explore later in this article.

 Pros and cons of student credit cards